 Poet Allen Tate and novelist Caroline Gordon bought a Ewing Street house in Princeton in 1956.
 It’s now for sale, listed at $849,000.

 The Civil War Trust, a battlefield preservation group, will purchase almost 15 acres of land from the Institute for Advanced Study (IAS) in an effort to reduce the impact of a faculty housing development on the Princeton Battlefield State Park.

 Katie Eastridge's new business home is one of the oldest remaining intact Georgian buildings in Princeton,

 Just glance at Princeton’s new zoning code, and you will notice at least one major change.
 Interspersed between the usual pages of dry, bulleted text, are colorful house diagrams — more like an architect’s sketchbook than your average zoning handbook.

-The following listings of residential home sales are based on public records and tax files between January 1 and February 28, 2018.
+The following listings of residential home sales, which closed between December 15 and January 19, are based on public records and tax files.

 The Princeton Zoning Board heard three applications at its May 23 meeting.
 Two were approved, one was continued until September.

 Callaway Henderson Sotheby's International Realty has released a new magazine to explore life in and around Princeton.